amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

    pip install proselint

-Alternatively, those wishing to develop Proselint can retrive the Git reposity from https://github.com/amperser/proselint and then install Proselint using setuptools:
+Alternatively, those wishing to develop Proselint can retrive the Git reposity from https://github.com/amperser/proselint and then install the software using setuptools:

 .. code-block:: bash